The Limited Edition Slash Gibson Firebird

 Final Thoughts

-My first exposure to Slash was when they came out with their “Sweet Child of Mine” video.
+My first real exposure to Slash was when the “Sweet Child O’ Mine” video hit.

 Should You Add This Guitar To Your Collection?